jwulf/joshwulf.com/content/blog/2020/02/shun-the-mutant.md

 You are communicating to the world - by which I mean machine reasoners (like ESLint, your IDE's language service, and the JS run-time itself) and other programmers:

-> I intend the the value of this assignment change over the course of execution.
+> I intend that the value of this assignment change over the course of execution.
 Do not rely on the eventual value of this assignment.

-What this means for other programmers is that if they encounter this reference later in the code base, they have to go back through all the intervening code and mentally execute it to reason about its value at that point in the code.
+What this means for other programmers is that when they encounter this reference later in the code base, they have to go back through all the intervening code, and mentally execute it to reason about its value at that point in the code.

 This is a source of complexity in comprehending and working with a code base.